Cat-Ching's Divine Will

 Sleep and Onigiri have short durations, so only use it against enemies you can defeat quickly.

-Spring Trap
+8 Spring

 Step on this when you're being chased to warp to a different location on the current floor.